Trusted WordPress tutorials, when you need them most.

 This opens a popup where you can edit the search engine rules.

-To go ahead and create your first rule, click on the ‘Add Rule’ button.
+To create your first rule, you’ll want to click the ‘Add Rule’ button.

 Editing the rules for your website's search